Website Logistics

 WordPress-logotype-standard-300x102

-We use WordPress* as the platform to build our website, as above and with all things web-related there are many companies such as Wix and Squarespace.
-It can be very confusing.
-If you choose WordPress, make sure you find a reputable developer, we are happy to recommend someone we have used.
+We use WordPress* as the platform to build our website.
+As with all things web-related, there are many options, such as Wix and Squarespace, which can be quite confusing.
+If you choose WordPress, make sure to find a reputable developer—we’re happy to recommend someone we’ve worked with.

-There is an article here that compares the top 3 website content platforms – WordPress, Wix and Squarespace and I’m including as it will present a fairer view, my preference is WordPress, it’s more customisable, you own the content and if you need to add a shop or contact form this can be done at no extra cost, other services like Wix will charge more money for add ons and you have less overall control.
-Here is the article – https://www.websitebuilderexpert.com/website-builders/comparisons/wix-vs-squarespace-vs-wordpress/
+There’s an article here that compares the top three website content platforms—WordPress, Wix, and Squarespace.
+I’m including it because it offers a more balanced view.
+My personal preference is WordPress; it’s more customizable, you own the content, and if you need to add a shop or contact form, this can be done without any extra cost.
+Services like Wix, on the other hand, charge additional fees for add-ons and give you less overall control.
+Here’s the article – https://www.websitebuilderexpert.com/website-builders/comparisons/wix-vs-squarespace-vs-wordpress/

 *WordPress is a website content management system and consists of a combination core files, a database (which are provided when you download it to your website server) and files that you can add or install (media files such as images and pdfs and plugins**).